2023 Solar Incentives Guide for Ridley, PA - Tax Credits & Rebates

 EcoWatch's Ridley, PA Solar Incentives FAQs

-You should plan to talk to someone from the company that installed your solar system — or call a local Ridley solar installer — to better understand which incentives you may qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+An excellent idea would be to talk to someone from the company that installed your solar panels – or reach out to a local Ridley solar installer — to clarify which incentives you may qualify for.
+If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-Yes, you can receive both rebates and tax credits towards the cost of your solar panels.
-Depending on precisely which incentives you are claiming, they may apply in a different order.
-Be sure to speak with your solar installer or a local tax professional to confirm that you are claiming the correct incentives and that you're getting the most money you can.
+Yes, you can claim both rebates and tax credits towards the cost of your solar panels.
+Depending on which incentives you are claiming, they may apply in a different order.
+Be sure to speak with your solar installer or a local tax professional to ensure that you are claiming incentives correctly and getting the most money possible.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.